 - Break tasks down into smaller steps.
 Showing pictures of each step, modeling the task, and saying each step out loud can help facilitate learning.
 Set students up for success and provide rewards when goals are reached.

 - Try to keep language as simple as possible by using minimal words when making your point or providing information.
 Avoid the use of sarcasm and idioms, as these may be taken literally.
 Be as concrete as possible.

 - Unstructured activities and wait time can be a source of anxiety and confusion for some individuals.
 Specific directions and checklists of what to do during unstructured activities can be beneficial.
-Bringing a “wait time” activity (i.e. books, toys) can ease this anxiety.
+Bringing a “wait time” activity (i.e. books, toys) can help ease this anxiety.

 - Individuals on the spectrum will read our emotional level about a situation.
 Use a calm tone of voice and avoid physically touching the individual, even in the midst of a behavioral outburst.
 Excited adults yield excited children.
 Practice your poker face.

 - Many individuals with autism spectrum disorder may be less likely to communicate for social purposes and will need to practice their conversation skills.
 This may include talking about a topic that is not their special interest, staying on topic, turn taking, asking related/appropriate questions, checking for their conversation partner’s understanding and predicting what information their partner may or may not know about a concept or situation.

 - Some individuals will engage in restricted and repetitive behaviors because they have a limited repertoire of alternative behaviors and interests.
 It is important to expose individuals with ASD to a variety of activities and experiences and explicitly teach them leisure skills.